-Greyhound Racing Victoria’s Greyhound Adoption Program (GAP) is fortunate to have a special exemption from the Domestic Animal’s Act (previously the Domestic (Feral and Nuisance) Animals Act).
-This exemption allows greyhounds adopted under this program to be walked on a leash in public without a muzzle provided they are identified by their special, numbered, Green GAP Collar.
+Greyhound Racing Victoria’s (GRV’s) Greyhound Adoption Program (GAP) is fortunate to have a special exemption from the Domestic Animals Act that allows greyhounds that have successfully passed through this program to be walked on a leash in public without a muzzle, provided they are identified by their special, numbered, GAP Green Collar.

 So What is Involved?

-Greyhounds that are applying for a Green Collar Assessment need to meet the following criteria:
+Greyhounds that are applying for a Community Green Collar Assessment need to meet the following criteria:

-- The greyhound must be De-Sexed (de-sexing certificate or tattoo must be sighted)
+- Your greyhound must be de-sexed (de-sexing certificate or tattoo must be sighted).

-- The greyhound must be sound and have no major, ongoing health problems
+- Your greyhound must be sound and have no major, ongoing health problems.

-- The greyhound must stay at the GAP kennels for 1 week to allow for temperament assessments to take place
+- Your greyhound must stay at the GAP kennels for several days to allow for temperament assessments to take place.

-- The greyhound must pass a ‘small dog’ reaction test – ensuring that the greyhound would not show an excessive or dangerous reaction if encountering a small, active dog.
+- Your greyhound must pass a ‘small dog’ reaction test – ensuring that the greyhound would not show an excessive or dangerous reaction if encountering a small, active dog.

-- You must be prepared to sign our standard ‘Adoption Contract’ which outlines your responsibilities under law.
+- You must be prepared to sign a contract which outlines your responsibilities under law.

 What does it cost?